SandUhrGucker/duino-coin-kodi/README.md

 1% Developer Fee for further Updates

-#Installation
+##Installation
-Go to the Kodi file manager.
+* Go to the Kodi file manager.
-Click on "Add source"
+* Click on "Add source"
-The path for the source is https://github.com/SandUhrGucker/duino-coin-kodi/ (Give it the name "DuinoCoinKodi").
+* The path for the source is [GitHub](https://github.com/SandUhrGucker/duino-coin-kodi/) (Give it the name "DuinoCoinKodi").
-Go to "Addons"
+* Go to "Addons"
-In Addons, install an addon from zip.
+* In Addons, install an addon from zip.
 When it asks for the location, select "DuinoCoinKodi", and install repository.DuinoCoinKodi-0.1.zip.
-Go back to Addons install, but this time, select "Install from repository" Select the "DuinoCoinKodi Repository"
+* Go back to Addons install, but this time, select "Install from repository"
+* Select the "DuinoCoinKodi Repository"
-Launch Kodi >> Add-ons >> Get More >> .. >> Install from zip file
+* Launch Kodi >> Add-ons >> Get More >> .. >> Install from zip file

-#Usage
+##Usage
-1. You need to create a Wallet on duinocoin.com to recaive your Money
+* You need to create a Wallet on duinocoin.com to recaive your Money
-2. Just enter your Wallet-Name in the mining-Configuration
+* Just enter your Wallet-Name in the mining-Configuration
-3. Choose a charity/Non-profit organisation you want to support in the mining-Configuration
+* Choose a charity/Non-profit organisation you want to support in the mining-Configuration
-4. Choose the Time when the screensaver/miner should begin mining
+* Choose the Time when the screensaver/miner should begin mining

-You can always look at your Amount of Coins and the Speed of the miner in your Duino web-wallet: https://wallet.duinocoin.com/
+You can always look at your Amount of Coins and the Speed of the miner in your Duino web-wallet: [DuinoCoin Webwallet](https://wallet.duinocoin.com/)

-#Prerequirements
+##Prerequirements
-Kodi 18/19+ (python 3 support)
+* Kodi 18/19+ (python 3 support)

 Enjoy!
 <2021> by SandUhrGucker.

-Feel free to ask any questions on the Duino Discord Channel: https://discord.gg/kvBkccy
+Feel free to ask any questions on the Duino Discord Channel: [Discord](https://discord.gg/kvBkccy)

-More Info about Duino-Coin and Webmallet: www.duinocoin.com
+More Info about Duino-Coin and Webmallet: [Duino Coin Website](www.duinocoin.com)